An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Experiment and Analysis

 \subsection{Comparison with Other Methods}

-Table~\ref{table2} presents a comparison of our ImpressionGPT with other radiology report summarization methods on MIMIC-CXR~\cite{johnson2019mimic} and OpenI~\cite{demner2016preparing} datasets, including rule-based~\cite{erkan2004lexrank}, sequence-based~\cite{see2017get,lin2018global}, and pre-trained language model-based methods~\cite{liu2019text,song2020controlling,hu2021word,hu2022graph,cai2021chestxraybert}.
-The evaluation is based on the Rouge-1, Rouge-2, and Rouge-L metrics, comparing the impressions generated by our model with handwritten impressions.
-We also include a comparison with ChestXrayBERT~\cite{cai2021chestxraybert}, which used a combined dataset of MIMIC-CXR and OpenI.
-However, as their data processing method was not public, we use it as a weak reference.
-As shown in Table~\ref{table2}, our method outperforms other methods in all metrics except for the Rouge-2 score on the OpenI dataset, where it performs slightly lower than Jinpeng et al.~\cite{hu2022graph}.
+Table~\ref{table2} presents a comparison of our ImpressionGPT with other radiology report summarization methods on MIMIC-CXR~\cite{johnson2019mimic} and OpenI~\cite{demner2016preparing} datasets, including graph-based~\cite{erkan2004lexrank}, sequence-based~\cite{see2017get,lin2018global}, pre-trained language model-based methods~\cite{liu2019text,song2020controlling,hu2021word,hu2022graph}, recent GPT-based models~\cite{openai2023gpt4,openaiIntroducingChatGPT}, {and two fine-tuned LLMs, Radiology-Llama2~\cite{liu2023radiologyllama2} and GPT-3~\cite{brown2020language}.} The evaluation is based on the Rouge-1, Rouge-2, Rouge-L, and FC metrics, comparing the impressions generated by our model with handwritten impressions.
+As shown in Table~\ref{table2}, our method outperforms other methods in all metrics except for the Rouge-2 score on the OpenI dataset, where it performs slightly lower than Jinpeng et al.~\cite{hu2022graph} and WGSum (LSTM)~\cite{hu2021word}.
 Pre-trained language models perform better than earlier studies, as they are trained with a large amount of medical text data, enabling them to learn the prior knowledge of the medical domain adequately.
-And our method is even better than the pre-trained language models, with the ability to construct a smaller number of relevant samples in the prompt for the LLM to learn.
-Thus, we successfully transfer generic knowledge learned by LLMs in pre-training to domain-specific tasks, such as radiology report summarization, at a lower cost than previous pre-trained language models.
+And our method is even better than the pre-trained language models, with the ability to construct a smaller number of relevant samples in the prompt for the LLM to learn. {In the lower part of Table~\ref{table2}, we compared the original ChatGPT~\cite{openaiIntroducingChatGPT} and GPT-4~\cite{openai2023gpt4} models on MIMIC-CXR and OpenI datasets.
+It can be seen that the original ChatGPT outperforms the GPT-4 model slightly, indicating that GPT-4 is not as effective as ChatGPT for text summarization tasks.
+We also compared Radiology-Llama2~\cite{liu2023radiologyllama2}, a large language model fine-tuned on MIMIC-CXR and OpenI datasets. {Recently, the GPT-3 model released a fine-tuning interface, allowing us to utilize the most potent available GPT-3 model, Davinci~\cite{brown2020language}.
+To save costs, we solely conducted fine-tuning and testing on the relatively small-scale OpenI dataset.
+Our ImpressionGPT model surpasses Radiology-Llama2, ChatGPT, GPT-4 and the fine-tuned GPT-3.} It's important to note that we achieved this improvement solely through our designed dynamic prompt and iterative optimization framework without training the parameters of the ChatGPT model.
+Thus, we successfully transfer generic knowledge learned by LLMs in pre-training to domain-specific tasks, such as radiology report summarization, at a lower cost than previous pre-trained language models.}

 In summary, we conclude that incorporating semantically similar examples as context in prompt is beneficial in using LLMs in specific domains.
 Moreover, the generated output of LLMs can be optimized further with iterative interaction.